Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Conclusion

 \section{Conclusion}

 We introduced a benchmark dataset and evaluation framework for assessing the cryptanalysis capabilities of LLMs on encrypted texts.
-Our comprehensive analysis revealed that even when LLMs are unable to fully decrypt complex ciphers, they still exhibit a degree of partial comprehension, and are susceptible to potential unexplored jail-breaking attacks.
-Their ability to extract partial meaning from long-tailed text distribution (encrypted text) suggests that future template-based attack methods could exploit such capability for malicious purposes.
+Our analysis revealed that even when LLMs are unable to fully decrypt complex ciphers, they still exhibit a degree of partial comprehension, and may be susceptible to generalization based attacks.
+We examined the safety implications of LLMs' generalization abilities, and discussed how model behaviors of token inflation and partial decryption influence potential jailbreaks.
+Our findings and evaluation methods provide directions for analyzing LLM safeguards---and establish considerations that must be addressed while aligning LLMs towards safety.

-Our findings and evaluation method give directions for LLM safety safeguards and future work aims to address these concerns.